-The Read CD dialog in AudioLabel is used to search for album information (artist, title, track list) and then automatically fill out the cd label for you.
+The Read CD dialog is used to search for album information (artist, title, track list) and automatically fill out the label.
 The search always retrieves the number of tracks, track times, and total time.
 There are four different methods used to search for album information: Freedb, CD-Text, CDPlayer.ini, and MP3 Files.
-The Freedb option requires an internet connection to search the internet for album information.
+The Freedb option requires an internet connection to search for album information.

-In order for the search to succeed, it's important that your CD is set up correctly.
-To make sure AudioLabel can always read your CD, please follow the tips below:
+To make sure AudioLabel can always read the CD, please follow the tips below:

-When using the Read CD function, it's possible for AudioLabel CD Label Creator to find more than one album for the same CD.
+When using the Read CD function, it's possible for the search to find more than one album for the same CD.
 If this occurs, the dialog box assigns a number for each album.
 You can view the various albums by clicking on the assigned number.
-Once the correct album has been selected, click the OK button, and the cd label will be automatically filled out.
+Once the correct album has been selected, click the OK button, and the label will be automatically filled out.

 Due to the large number of tracks that can be found on a MP3 CD, the font size of the track list can get quite small.
-To help with this issue, it's best to stretch the track list over as much area as possible.
-It also helps to turn off the track numbers and track times.
-The font size can also be made larger by changing the font face (i.e. Arial vs. Times New Roman).
+To get the largest font size, it's best to stretch the track list over as much area as possible.
+It also helps to turn off the track numbers and track times on the Properties Toolbar.

-Freedb Settings: Here you can select the Freedb server location by clicking the "Get Server List" button.
-Every server contains the exact same information; the only difference is the speed of the connection.
+Freedb Settings: Here you can select the Freedb server location.
+It's recommend that you always select the "freedb.freedb.org" server; however, if there any problems you might try another server.
+Every Freedb server contains the same information; the only difference might be the speed of the connection.